satya-das/cib/README.md

 <a name="sdkheadersandproxyclasses"></a>

 #### 10.3.5\.
 SDK Headers and Proxy Classes
 Now we will look into the headers that will be used by client developer.
 This is the only part of generated code that is meant to be seen by developers and so CIB tries to keep this as close to original as possible.
-Below is the header for  `class A` that CIB produced from the header library developer wished to publish.
+Below is the header for  `class A` that CIB produced from the header library developer wanted to publish.

-**File: example.h**:
+**File**: example.h:

 ```c++
 #pragma  once